fenotesb/helping-hands-platform/README.md

 For interview prep, serverless learning, and contributions to Helping Hands.

 ⭐ If this repo helps you, consider starring it on GitHub!

----

-# Want a shorter “tech recruiter version” of the README too?
-Some recruiters like a compact version — I can generate a **condensed README** as well.

-Just say **“make a short version too”**.